DanilaOak/Profile_app/README.md

 # Django Profile_app which include:
 ##1.
 Create django project.
-##    Use some tool to deploy development environment (e.g. virtualenv)
+##-Use some tool to deploy development environment (e.g. virtualenv)
-##    Create profile app (first name, last name, data of birth, biography, contacts).
+##-Create profile app (first name, last name, data of birth, biography, contacts).
-##    Add front page, where you'll show your profile data (use fixtures).
+##-Add front page, where you'll show your profile data (use fixtures).

 ##2.
 Add authentication for this page.